Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Transportability in Pairwise PAICs: A Dual Challenge

-The two-step nature of pairwise MAICs and STCs creates a dual challenge (Figure 2).
+The two-step nature of how pairwise MAICs and STCs are applied in practice creates a dual challenge (Figure 2).
 First-order transport (Step 1) must achieve valid conditional transportability from the index to the comparator population by correctly adjusting for all relevant effect modifiers.
 Second-order transport (Step 2) then assumes direct transportability of the resulting effect from the comparator to a different target population, relying heavily on SEMA.
 Each stage introduces its own potential sources of bias.
 If effect modifiers are misspecified or incompletely reported, Step 1 yields a biased estimate of \(\Delta_{BC(AC)}\).
 Step 2 relies on SEMA, but we demonstrate in subsequent sections that this assumption may not be sufficient for direct transportability and may introduce substantial bias.
-Much of the confusion surrounding the interpretation of PAIC results in HTA arises from the failure to distinguish these two transport steps and their distinct assumptions.
+Much of the confusion surrounding the interpretation of PAIC results in HTA arises from failing to distinguish these two transport steps and from assuming that successful Step 1 adjustment, together with SEMA, is sufficient to justify Step 2.
+The second step is the central methodological challenge examined in this paper.

 \textbf{Figure 2.} Two-step Process to Transporting Effects in Pairwise MAICs and STCs